If you are interested in studying for an MPhil or PhD in History and Philosophy of Science at Cambridge, these pages are for you.

-This new MPhil offers a uniquely interdisciplinary approach to teaching and research.
-In addition to history, sociology and social anthropology, the course also includes ethics and philosophy, thus offering an unparalleled educational experience.
+This new MPhil course – run jointly with the Division of Social Anthropology and Department of Sociology – offers a uniquely interdisciplinary approach to teaching and research on health, medicine and society.
 No other programme can match Cambridge's breadth and concentration of expertise in this rapidly expanding and exciting subject area.

 The PhD (Doctor of Philosophy) is a research degree.
 Applicants will be admitted directly to the PhD only if they already have an exceptionally strong background in the field – usually through the MPhil or Part III course in this department or a similar course at another university – and an appropriate and focused research proposal.